SarahOgunko/Jet-app/README.md

 ## Improvments

 - Minimal error handling is present.
-If the API call fails, the app either displays a spinner indefinitely or crashes without giving the user meaningful feedback.Am improvemnet would be to display user-friendly error messages based on the type of failure
+If the API call fails, the app either displays a spinner indefinitely or crashes without giving the user meaningful feedback.An improvemnet would be to display user-friendly error messages based on the type of failure

 - Adding unit using libraries like Jest and React Testing Library would help ensure that the application is working correctly and prevent future regressions.